 The 34-year-old Kenyan insisted that he runs to enter history and to show that the human being has no limits.
 He even put the famous two-hour wall down to his world record, achieved last year in Berlin.

-"Running in Berlin and Vienna are two different things.
+“Running in Berlin and in Vienna are two different things.
 In Berlin I ran and broke a world record.
-In Vienna I run to make history, ”summarized Kipchoge, who has given up on the Doha World Cups and the Marathon in the German capital for this challenge.
+In Vienna I run to make history ”, summarized Kipchoge, who has resigned from the Doha World Championships and the Marathon in the German capital for this challenge.

 This will be the second time that Kipchoge has attempted to be the first to run a marathon in under two hours.